Q&A about setting up foreign-owned Limited Liability Company in Italy

 • The individual should not have any criminal convictions that would legally bar them from holding a directorial role.

-• As directors are often required to make strategic decisions about the direction of the company, they typically need to have some level of experience in management or business.
+• As directors are often required to make strategic decisions about the direction of the company, they typically need to have some level of experience in management or business. - Managers/Supervisors: Again, the specific qualifications for managers and supervisors can vary greatly depending on the company and industry.

 However, in general, these individuals should: